-Appreciated by the working class and the sophomore class, Williamson-Dickie Manufacturing makes Dickies-brand khaki pants, bib overalls, jeans, women's and children's apparel, and Workrite safety uniforms.
+Appreciated by the working class and the sophomore class, Williamson-Dickie Manufacturing makes Dickies branded khaki pants, bib overalls, jeans, women's and children's apparel, and Workrite fire-resistant uniforms.
 It also makes apparel and footwear for work and outdoor use under the Kodiak and Terra names.
 Its work clothes, originally tailored for the blue-collar set, are in fashion with young people, who account for a growing portion of sales.
-Its products are sold worldwide by major retailers (such as Academyand Wal-Mart), directly to businesses, in its own Work Authority stores, and online.
-The company was founded in 1922 by C.N.
-Williamson and E.E.
-Dickie as U.S. Bib Overall.
-It is owned by the Williamson family.
+Its products are sold worldwide by major retailers (such as

 Dickies goes to work to get its name out.
 Through partnerships with other companies, the workwear company peddles a variety of lines, such as bags, belts, socks, headwear, junior girls' clothing, footwear, and kidswear.

-In recent years Dickies has concentrated on expanding its products portfolio through licensing agreements.
-In 2010 the company inked a couple agreements that have further developed its accessories and footwear businesses.
+In recent years Dickies has concentrated on expanding its products portfolio through licensing agreements and acquisitions.
 Looking to attract customers in a growing niche of the apparel market, Dickies enlisted the help of Strategic Partners to design, produce, and distribute Dickies-branded apparel and footwear specific to the medical industry.
-A deal with Magla Products, which specializes in hand-safety gear and related cleaning items, allows Dickies to sell work gloves and compete head-to-head with über gloves maker Wells Lamont.
+A deal with Magla Products, which specializes in hand-safety gear and related cleaning items, allows Dickies to sell work gloves and compete head-to-head with über gloves maker